Asiya Andrabi

 Asiya Andrabi is a Kashmiri separatist and founding leader of Dukhtaran-e-Millat.
-This group is part of the separatist organisation All Parties Hurriyat Conference in the Kashmir valley.
-Government of India has declared it as a "banned organization".
+This group is part of the separatist organisation All Parties Hurriyat Conference in the Kashmir Valley.
+Government of India has declared it as a banned organization.
 The organisation claims that it aims for the freedom of Kashmir from India.

-Asiya Andrabi remains one of the most important women separatists in the valley.
-Asiya Andrabi was married to Qasim Faktoo (a founding member of the Hizbul Mujahideen) in 1990.
+Until her arrest, she was one of the most important women separatists in the valley.
+She is married to Ashiq Hussain Faktoo (a founding member of the Hizbul Mujahideen) in 1990.
 Her husband has been in jail since 1992, convicted of murder.
-By then, Asiya was already the head of Kashmir's biggest network of 'women jihadis' (as she describes her 'lieutenants of Dukhtaran-e-Millat').

-Asiya Andrabi has taken part in various protests in the Kashmir valley.
+Asiya Andrabi had a major role in starting and backing-up various protests in the Kashmir Valley.
 She is best known for supporting Masarat Alam in the 2010 Kashmir unrest across Kashmir by using her village network of Dukhtaran-e-Millat operatives for rally support.
 She hoisted the Pakistan flag and sang the Pakistani national anthem in Kashmir on 25 March 2015.
-Later on, she was booked for unfurling the Pakistan flag on its national day in Srinagar.
+Later on, she was booked for that.

 On 12 September 2015, she slaughtered a cow and released a video in a bid to defy the ban on sale of beef in Jammu and Kashmir.

-On 6 July 2018 Asiya was taken into custody by the National Investigation Agency (NIA), India's federal anti-terror organisation, for allegedly "waging war against India" and other unlawful activities.
+On 6 July 2018, Asiya was taken into custody by the National Investigation Agency (NIA).